Is Prague a great place to live as an expat?

 A memorable event in Prague

-It’s hard to pick out one memory, but so many of my memories revolve around the trams.
+It’s hard to pick out one memory, but many of my memories revolve around the trams.
 They are just everywhere.
 We lived above a tram line (DON’T DO THAT!), so we heard them running all night long.

 The trams are an excellent form of transportation when they work well, but if they’re stuck, you’re screwed!